prithivrajmu/extract-data-from-pdf/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

 ---